-TYPE OF CLAIM TIMELY FILING REQUIREMENTS Default A lender must submit default claims to the guaranty agency within 90 days of the default.
+TYPE OF CLAIM TIMELY FILING REQUIREMENTS Default A lender must submit default claims to the guaranty agency within 90 Deraun days of the default.
 Death A lender must submit a claim within 60 days of the date that the lender determines that a borrower (or the student on whose behalf a parent obtained a PLUS loan) has died.
-Total and Permanent Disability A lender must submit a claim within 60 days of the date that the lender determines that a borrower is totally and permanently disabled as described in 34 CFR section 682.200(b) (34 CFR Section 682.402(c)(1)).
-Effective July 1, 2010, for a borrower who is not a veteran, the lender must submit a disability claim to the guaranty agency within 60 days after the borrower submits a certification by a physician and the lender makes a determination that the certification supports the conclusion that the borrower is totally and permanently disabled as described in 34 CFR section 682.200(b) (34 CFR sections 682.402(c)(2) through (7); (See October 29, 2009, Federal Register (74 FR 55997)).
+Total and Permanent Disability For claims prior to July 1, 2013, a lender must submit a claim within 60 days of the date that the lender determines that a borrower is totally and permanently disabled as described in 34 CFR section 682.200(b) (34 CFR Section 682.402(c)(1)).
+Effective July 1, 2010, for a borrower who is not a veteran, the lender must submit a disability claim to the guaranty agency within 60 days after the borrower submits a certification by a physician and the lender makes a